 Courses in Residence.
 The minimum is normally 15 semester hours preceding graduation.
 General Education.
-The general education program for the Associate of Arts degree at Okaloosa-Walton Community College embraces a minimum of 42 semester hours of academic credit in communications, humanities, social sciences, mathematics, sciences, and physical education, as follows:
+The general education program for the Associate of Arts degree at Okaloosa-Walton Community College embraces a minimum of 42 semester hours of academic credit in communications, humanities, social sciences, mathematics, sciences, and physical education, as follows (see page 45):